lbliii/lbeezr/content/about.md

 ## What do you do?

 I am a nomad-ish technical writer working in the startup tech industry.
-More specifically, I work for a public cloud cost optimization platform that focuses on wrangling your AWS spend.
+Check out my [resume][1] page for more information.

+[1]: /resume